Adam-Diehl/rust_strategy_rpg/README.md

 What I've added:
 - Auras: pre-battle buffs to allies.
 Currently restricted to health and power.
   - 2021/02/11: auras can now apply to allies too (so a hero can buff the health/power of their whole squad).
+- Abilities (WIP): active effects triggered by certain events during combat (currently, just attacks).
+  - 2021/02/16: abilities triggered when attacking now work for self, allies, and enemies.
+These abilities are the same stat changes as auras.
+I've confirmed they work manually but haven't added unit tests for them yet.

 ### How to Play<sup>\*</sup>